MEISTeR

 The Maintenance Equipment Integrated System of Telecontrol Robot (MEISTeR) is a service robot by the Mitsubishi Heavy Industries (MHI).
 It was specifically designed to work at the devastated Fukushima Daiichi Nuclear Power Plant.

 It was presented to the public on December 6, 2012.

 History

 After the 9.0 earthquake and subsequent tsunami that hit Japan on March 11, 2011, and the destruction of the Fukushima Daiichi Nuclear Power Plant, the industry went on a quest of providing robots able to do dangerous work at the power plant.
 One such solution was the HAL exoskeleton.
 However, the HAL exoskeleton required a human pilot.
 On November 23, 2012, Toshiba presented a Tetrapod which failed during the presentation.

-Until recently, MHI had only create a household communication robot and the MARS-D robot.
+Until recently, MHI had only created a household communication robot and the MARS-D robot.
 As a constructor of 20 nuclear plants in Japan, it was natural for the Mitsubishi Heavy Industries to respond to the crisis with their own robot.